 Philanthropist Ann-Eve Hazen founded First Graduate (formerly b.a.y. fund) in November 2001.
 Her vision was to seed the creation of a San Francisco-based nonprofit organization dedicated to improving college access for low-income youth.
-She was soon joined by co-founder Anaflor (Smith) Graham.
+She was soon joined by founding board member Anaflor (Smith) Graham.
 Programming began in 2002 with 24 8th graders recruited from two middle schools.
 Our work is based on the premise that helping the first child of a family to graduate from college will result in exponential benefits for the family as a whole — both economically and by spawning a college-going tradition.

 Jefferson Award Recipient